Fractured vertebrae — potential causes and treatments

 - Aging and otherwise weakened bones

-- Cancer or other disease
+- Cancer or another disease

-Treatment of vertebrae compression fracture or fractures actually isn’t as imposing as one might expect.
-Barring massive injury, a crack in one or more vertebrae can often be managed with conservative care.
+If you are seriously injured, you should seek immediate medical attention.
+Otherwise, treatment of spinal compression fractures can oftentimes be less intensive than some patients expect.
+In fact, with the exception of a massive injury, a crack in one or more vertebrae can often be managed with conservative care.
 Painkillers typically are used to reduce the painful symptoms of the injury, while the back is stabilized and allowed to heal over time.

 If the symptoms of your spinal fracture do not lessen as time passes, your doctor may recommend spine surgery in some cases.
 Before undergoing a traditional open spine surgery, you should research the benefits of minimally invasive spine surgery at Laser Spine Institute.
 Our minimally invasive stabilization and minimally invasive decompression surgeries are a safer and effective alternative to traditional spinal procedures, allowing our patients to experience a shorter recovery time and a lower risk of complications and infection.^